mvolkmann/blog/src/flutter.md

 one for iOS theming (referred to as "Cupertino").
 The Cupertino widgets are described later.

+Material widgets can be used on any platform, not just Android.
+Some Material widgets are platform-ware meaning that they are styled different on iOS versus Android.
+However, some have Material look and feel on all devices, including iOS.

+Cupertino widgets can also be used on all platforms.
+However, due to licensing restrictions it won't use the correct fonts on Android.

-Material Design themed widgets are documented at {% aTargetBlank "https://docs.flutter.dev/development/ui/widgets/material", "Material Component widgets" %}.
+Material widgets are documented at {% aTargetBlank "https://docs.flutter.dev/development/ui/widgets/material", "Material Component widgets" %}.